 Saturday, April 25, 2020 @ 10:00pm – rescheduled for Saturday, October 10, 2020 @ 10:00pm

 Sunday, April 26, 2020 @ 7:00pm – rescheduled for Sunday, October 11, 2020 @ 7:00pm

 Sunday, April 26, 2020 @ 9:30pm – rescheduled for Sunday, October 11, 2020 @ 9:30pm

 This very difficult decision was made following the recommendations of government authorities including the Center for Disease Control to reduce the spread of the coronavirus disease 2019 (COVID-19).
 All tickets for the original performances will be honored, so patrons should hold on to their tickets.
-Patrons not able to attend the new date are eligible for refunds at point of purchase.
-For tour information, please visit aliwong.com.
-To contact Ticketmaster please call 800-982-2787.
+Ticket holders will receive an email advising them that refunds will be available for a 30-day window, with instructions on how to secure their refund.
+Refunds will be issued for the ticket price plus applicable service charges.
+The cost of UPS shipping and merchandise will not be refunded.
+In addition, customers will be advised that if they do not elect a refund within the 30-day window, their tickets will remain valid for the rescheduled date.
+To contact Ticketmaster customer service for any other questions, please call 800-982-2787.

 The health and safety of our patrons, staff, and performers are of the utmost importance to us.
 This is a unique time in our community and we appreciate your understanding of this matter.
 With the changing nature of the response to coronavirus, please check our emails, social accounts, and visit https://www.bochcenter.org/COVID19 for updates.